Big M method

 The first step is to solve the following linear program:

 The second phase of the Two-Phase method is developed exactly like the Simplex method, except that before starting the iterations it is necessary to remove the columns corresponding to the artificial variables, and to reconstruct the original table.

-- Delete the columns of artificial variables: If we have reached the conclusion that the initial problem has a solution, we must prepare our table for the second phase.
-This step is very simple, all you have to do is delete the columns corresponding to the artificial variables.
+- Delete the columns of artificial variables: If we have come to the conclusion that the initial problem has a solution, we need to prepare our table for the second phase.
+This step is very simple, you just have to delete the columns corresponding to the artificial variables.